-* However, if both test points remain at about the same low temperature, your car thermostat is stuck opened.
+- If both test points remain at about the same low temperature, your car thermostat is stuck open.
 This means the coolant is flowing continuously, keeping the engine from reaching operating temperature.
 This will confirm the continuously low temperature reading of the temperature gauge on your dashboard.
 Replace the thermostat.

-* It takes between 15 to 20 minutes for the engine to reach operating temperature.
+- It takes between 15 and 20 minutes for the engine to reach operating temperature.
 At this time, hot coolant causes the thermostat to open.
-If you take another temperature reading on your two test points, you'll notice the radiator hose temperature almost as high as the engine’s temperature.
+If you take another temperature reading on your two test points, you'll notice the radiator hose temperature is almost as high as the engine’s temperature.
 This means the thermostat has opened and hot coolant is flowing through the radiator hose.

-If coolant doesn't flow, you'll notice the temperature on the upper radiator hose remaining about the same, and the temperature gauge on your dashboard getting close to the red zone.
-This means you have a thermostat that is stuck closed.
+- If coolant doesn't flow, you'll notice the temperature on the upper radiator hose remaining about the same, and the temperature gauge on your dashboard getting close to the red zone.
+This means you have a stuck closed thermostat.

 Checking your car thermostat is the best way to know if the unit has actually failed.
-The testing procedure doesn't require special tools or skills.
-But first, you need to remove the thermostat from your car.
+The testing procedure requires a kitchen thermostat and a pair of needle-nose pliers.
+First, you need to remove the thermostat from your car.

 Once you have removed the thermostat from your car: